PS-Wizard/School/HPC/Week4/workshop.md

 ---

-## Convert the program in (3) to use pthread_cancel() to cancel all threads as soon as the 5th prime number has been found.
+### **Convert the program in (3) to use pthread_cancel() to cancel all threads as soon as the 5th prime number has been found.**

+We:

+- Use a global counter `global_prime_count` with a mutex to track the total number of primes found.
+- Each thread is cancellable (`pthread_setcancelstate`) and checks for cancellation at safe points (`pthread_testcancel`).
+- Each thread loops through its assigned range, calling `is_prime`.
+- When a thread finds a prime:
+    - It locks the mutex, increments the global count, and prints the prime.
+    - If the global count hits 5, it cancels all other threads and exits.
+- main waits for all threads to finish (`pthread_join`) and prints the final global prime count.

 ```c
 #include <stdio.h>